jermafenser/doom64-dc/README.md

-# Doom 64 for Dreamcast (updated 2025/01/13)
+# Doom 64 for Dreamcast (updated 2025/01/14) #

+**Please pay close attention to the README as significant new features have been added and the build instructions have changed.**

-*** WARNING: If you have built Doom 64 from this repo prior to Jaunary 13 2025, you will need to unpack/rebuild `doom64_kos.tgz` as well as doing a `make clean` and `make` to regenerate the game data files. ***
+***WARNING: If you have built Doom 64 from this repo prior to Jaunary 14 2025, you will need to unpack/rebuild `doom64_kos.tgz` as well as doing a `make clean` and `make` to regenerate the game data files.***

-Please pay close attention to the README as the build instructions have changed significantly.
+#### NEW FEATURES ####

+- CUSTOMIZABLE CONTROLLER MAPPINGS.
+See build instructions for details on how this works.

 - UNCAPPED FRAME RATE, variable with correct physics.
 60 FPS in the majority of the game with lights and normal mapping.